ilmonteux/ilmonteux.github.io/_pages/chronomaps.md

 This is a short walkthrough of the Jupyter notebooks available on my [GitHub](https://github.com/ilmonteux/mapping/blob/master/chronomaps/).
 Head over there to see the gritty details, and to reproduce the maps or make your own.

 ### Setup
-The environment can be replicated loading the conda's `requirements.txt` available on [GitHub](https://github.com/ilmonteux/mapping/blob/master/chronomaps/requirements.txt), via `conda create --name <envname> --file requirements.txt`.
+The environment can be replicated loading conda's file `requirements.txt` available on [GitHub](https://github.com/ilmonteux/mapping/blob/master/chronomaps/requirements.txt), via `conda create --name <envname> --file requirements.txt`.

 A few packages not available on conda for all platform can be installed with `pip`.